szubing/uniood/README.md

-# Universal Domain Adaptation from Foundation Models
+## Introduction
-This repostitory contains code for the paper [Universal Domain Adaptation from Foundation Models](https://arxiv.org/pdf/2305.11092.pdf).
+This repostitory contains code for the paper [Universal Domain Adaptation from Foundation Models: A Baseline Study](https://arxiv.org/pdf/2305.11092.pdf).
 It is also a code framework for implementing Universal Domain Adaptation (UniDA) methods.
 One could easily add new methods, backbones, and datasets from this code framework, which are respectively built on different directories of `methods`, `models`, `datasets`.
 Follow the [METHOD.md](methods/METHOD.md), [MODEL.md](models/MODEL.md), and [DATASET.md](datasets/DATASET.md) instructions to build each custom module if you need.

 ## Available algorithms
 The [currently available methods](methods) are: